wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 - radius threshold: `sd_r >= tracking_interest_radius_threshold`,
 - recorded coalescence participation: `if_coal > 0`.

 When `tracking_id_output_basename` is enabled together with at least one interest condition, FW no longer relies on `SD_selected_NetCDF_*` as the carrier of the target set.
-Instead, it appends unique `(dm_id, sd_id)` pairs to a separate NetCDF file and uses that file as the BW target definition in the second pass.
+Instead, it appends unique `(dm_id, sd_id)` pairs to a separate NetCDF file and mirrors the same unique pairs to a text `.ids` file for BW initialization in the second pass.

 ## 2. Core Tracking State Variables (`sd_id/dm_id`, `pre_sdid/pre_dmid`, `if_coal`)
 The merged implementation retains both identifier systems because FW and BW encode different trajectory semantics: